flarelabs-net/vite-plugin-cloudflare/README.md

   Optional Vite environment options.
   By default, the environment name is the Worker name with `-` characters replaced with `_`.
   Setting the name here will override this.

+## Migrating from `wrangler dev`

+Migrating from `wrangler dev` should be straightforward but there are a few key differences to highlight:

+### Input and output Worker config files

+In the Vite integration, your Worker config file (e.g. `wrangler.toml`) is the input configuration and a separate output configuration is created as part of the build.
+This output file is a snapshot of your configuration at the time of the build and is the configuration used for preview and deployment.

+### Redundant fields in the Wrangler config file

+There are various options in the Worker config file that are ignored when using Vite as they are either no longer applicable or Vite has its own equivalents.
+Examples where the Vite configuration should be used instead include `alias` and `define`.
+If these options are provided then warnings will be printed to the console with suggestions of how to proceed.